 I am an Assistant Professor at the Clemson University Department of Philosophy and Religion and the Director of the Law, Liberty, and Justice Program.
 I received my Ph.D. in Philosophy from Boston University in 2012.
 Before that, I earned an M.A. in Philosophy from Georgia State University, a Master 2 in Ethics and Politics from Université Paris IV Sorbonne, and a B.A.
 (Licence and Maitrise) from Université Paris X Nanterre.

 I specialize in ethics, social and political philosophy, and philosophy of law, including from a feminist perspective.
 In my research, I am broadly interested in the grounds and limits of political authority, especially under conditions of injustice--or what you might call the 'real world'--and what these entail for political responsibility.
-My areas of competence are in business ethics, bioethics, metaethics, and feminist philosophy.
-I also plan to delve into neuroethics (to explore the ethics of moral enhancement) and cyber ethics (I would like to understand and assess electronic civil disobedience).

 This semester (Spring 2015), I am on maternity leave and taking care of my twin baby boys.
 Here are courses I previously taught at Clemson.